promptfoo/promptfoo/README.md

 - `prompt1.txt`:

   ```
-  Translate the following English text to French: "{{text}}"
+  Translate the following text to French: "{{text}}"
   ```

 - `prompt2.txt`:

   ```
-  What is the capital of France?
+  Translate the following text to German: "{{text}}"
   ```

-### Vars Files
+### Vars File

-Vars files are CSV, JSON, or YAML files that contain the values for the variables used in the prompts.
+The Vars file is a CSV, JSON, or YAML file that contains the values for the variables used in the prompts.
 The first row of the CSV file should contain the variable names, and each subsequent row should contain the corresponding values for each test case.

+Vars are substituted by [Nunjucks](https://mozilla.github.io/nunjucks/) templating syntax into prompts.

 Example of a vars file (`vars.csv`):